 One thing I’m realizing this week is how often I actually do practice interpersonal curiosity and openness in the classroom.
 That is a really nice realization for me.
 I seem to go into a special mode where I wait to see what the person means and ask really good questions to find out more (even if they aren’t classic Inquiry questions).
 For the time being, I’m satisfied with that, even if I don’t transfer that openness to my life outside the classroom as often as I would wish.

 Clearly, I am going to be practicing a lot of this kind of curiosity this week.
-With only two participants–and two participants who do not want to work in a pair but rather want my input all the time–there seems hardly to be another way.
+With only two participants–and two participants who do not want to work in a pair but rather want my input and attention all the time–there hardly seems to be another way.
 But they are pleasant and willing and experienced so at least what I’m listening to is teaching me something.

 Listening with interest is also a form of curiosity, and it is one I practiced intensively today.
 I tend to forget that it should count as curiosity practice because I have been doing it most of my life.